star2star/react-verto-communicator/documents/vcstatus-spec.md

 # Component Name:  < vcstatus \>   #
 # 1. Functional Description #

-This component will take in the __status__ prop.
-When the component is rendered the __status__ prop is passed to it as a string; that string goes through a switch statement to determine what color to fill the status icon svg.
-An example of this being the icon filling in green when a user is in a call.
-If the status can not be found the fill color defaults to red.
+ When the component is rendered the __status__ prop is passed to it as a string; that string goes through a switch statement to determine what color to use for status icon.
+An example of this being the icon filling in green when a user is in a call; assuming that they are on the default theme.
+If the status can not be found the color defaults to fill color for disconnected.
 This component is styled through the __Style__ prop.

 # 2. Visual Design #